Notarise-gov-sg/api-notarise-healthcerts/docs/3-compose-pdt-healthcert.md

 4. logo (optional)
 5. validFrom
 6. fhirVersion
-7. fhirBundle[^1]
+7. [^1]fhirBundle

-[^1]: The fhirBundle shouldn't be throwing any errors here since we have already validated it to be FHIR compliant in the earlier step.
+[^1]: The fhirBundle shouldn't be throwing any errors here since we have already validated it to be FHIR compliant in the [earlier step](./2-compose-fhirbundle.md).

 You may use any JSON Schema validators that are available.
 Here are a few examples: